-Announcing the agenda for TechCrunch’s Battlefield Australia, Sydney Nov 16
+Announcing the agenda for TechCrunch’s Startup Battlefield Australia, Sydney Nov 16

 Startup Battlefield Session 3

-Judges: Chris Boshuizen (Data Collective), Dean Dorrell (Carthona Capital), Ian Gardiner (Amazon Web Services), Kara Frederick (Reinventure) and Melissa Widner (NAB Ventures)
+Judges: Chris Boshuizen (Data Collective), Ian Gardiner (Amazon Web Services), Kara Frederick (Reinventure), Melissa Widner (NAB Ventures)

 2:35 PM – 3:00 PM